ReviveZygarde/revivezygarde.github.io/index.md

 Welcome to my portfolio page.
 This is brand new, so for now this site will look rather... lackluster.

 ## About Me
 I am newbie when it comes to programming, I've been learning for around 3 months now.
-I'm glad I'm learning THE actual thing.
+I'm just glad I'm learning THE actual thing.
 At the moment, I am learning C#.
 All of my programs will be written in that language.
 My hobbies